Edmundo González: Political views

-González has been described as a centrist and an apolitical "consensus maker".
+González has been described as a centrist.

 Attitude towards Maduro

 González was apolitical during his diplomatic service, working for both Hugo Chávez and Carlos Andrés Pérez.
 Although González worked against the Chávez–Maduro administrations, his attitude has been described as conciliatory.
 While former presidential candidate María Corina Machado supported prosecution of the human rights abuses of the Maduro government, González has repeatedly supported talks with Maduro.

 Personal life

-Since 1973, González has been married to the dentist Mercedes Marina López Unzueta (1949), with whom he has two daughters: Mariana del Carmen, born on July 16, 1976, and Carolina, born on January 4, 1980, in Washington, D.C., and has four grandchildren.
+Since 1973, González has been married to the dentist Mercedes Marina López Unzueta (1949), with whom he has two daughters: Mariana del Carmen González López, born on 16 July 1976, and Carolina González López, born on 4 January 1980, in Washington, D.C., and has four grandchildren.